Why aromatic molecules do their work, even when you can’t smell them

 Topical:

-Oils with powerful systemic action
+Oils with a powerful systemic effect

 Some oils are particularly effective via topical or internal use: